-Dr. Matthew Kroenig is the deputy director for strategy in the Scowcroft Center for Strategy and Security.
-In this role, he supports the Director in overseeing all aspects of the Center’s work and manages its strategy practice area.
-His own research focuses on great power competition with China and Russia, emerging technology, and strategic deterrence and weapons nonproliferation.
+Dr. Matthew Kroenig is the deputy director of the Atlantic Council’s Scowcroft Center for Strategy and Security and the director of the Center’s Scowcroft Strategy Initiative.
+In these roles, he leads the Center’s global strategy unit and supports the director in managing a bipartisan team of over 40 resident staff and an extensive network of nonresident experts.
+His own research focuses on US national security policy, great power competition with China and Russia, and strategic deterrence and weapons nonproliferation.